GeorgeHulpoi/payload-dependency-graph/README.md

 This plugin creates a dependency graph between collections and globals.
 The graph updates automatically, because the plugin observes the changes made on any collection or globals.

+This plugin is created and maintained by [gvhdev.com](https://gvhdev.com).

 ## Use Cases

 The plugin is useful when it comes to cached content or relationship-based changes.